Travnik: History

 Although there is evidence of some settlement in the region dating back to the Bronze Age, the true history of Travnik begins during the first few centuries AD.
 Dating from this time there are numerous indications of Roman settlement in the region, including graves, forts, the remains of various other structures, early Christian basilicas, etc. In the town itself, Roman coins and plaques have been found.
 Some writing found indicates the settlement is closely connected to the known Roman colony in modern-day Zenica, 30 km away.

-In the Middle Ages the Travnik area was known as the župa Lašva province of the medieval Bosnian Kingdom.
+In the Middle Ages the Travnik area was known as the župa Lašva, a province of the medieval Bosnian Kingdom.
 The area is first mentioned by Bela IV of Hungary in 1244.
 Travnik itself was one of a number of fortified towns in the region, with its fortress Kaštel becoming today's old town sector.
 The town itself is first mentioned by the Ottomans during their conquest of nearby Jajce.

-After the Ottoman conquest of Bosnia in the 15th century, much of the local population converted to Islam.
-The town quickly grew into one of the more important settlements in the region, as authorities constructed mosques, marketplaces, and various infrastructures.
-During 1699 when Sarajevo was set afire by soldiers of Field-Marshal Prince Eugene of Savoy, Travnik became the capital of the Ottoman province of Bosnia and residence of the Bosnian viziers.
+After the Ottoman conquest of Bosnia in the 15th century, much of the local population converted to Islam as part of the Islamization policy by the Ottoman Empire.
+The town quickly grew into one of the more important settlements in the region, as the authorities constructed mosques, marketplaces, and various infrastructures.
+During 1699 when Sarajevo was set afire by the soldiers of Field-Marshal Prince Eugene of Savoy, Travnik became the capital of the Ottoman province of Bosnia and residence of the Bosnian viziers.
 The town became an important center of government in the entire western frontier of the empire, and consulates were established by the governments of France and Austria-Hungary.

 The period of Austrian occupation brought westernization and industry to Travnik, but also a reduction of importance.
 While cities such as Banja Luka, Sarajevo, Tuzla, and Zenica grew rapidly, Travnik changed so little that during 1991 it had a mere 30,000 or so people, with 70,000 in the entire municipality.

 A large fire started by a spark from a locomotive in September 1903 destroyed most of the town's buildings and homes, leaving only some hamlets and the fortress untouched.
 The cleanup and rebuilding took several years.

 From 1922 to 1929, Travnik was the capital of the Travnik Oblast.
 From 1929 to 1941, Travnik was part of the Drina Banovina of the Kingdom of Yugoslavia.

 During the Bosnian War, the town mostly escaped damage from conflict with Serbian forces, hosting refugees from nearby Jajce, but the area experienced fighting between local Bosniak and Croat factions before the Washington Agreement was signed in 1994.
 After the war, Travnik was made the capital of the Central Bosnia Canton.